Stocks (Options, Splits, Traders)

 Question: I purchased stock from my employer under a § 423 employee stock purchase plan.
 Now I have received a Form 1099-B from selling it.
 How do I report this?

-A § 423 employee stock option plan.
-You have taxable income or a deductible loss when you sell the stock.
+Under a § 423 employee stock option plan, you have taxable income or a deductible loss when you sell the stock.
 Your income or loss is the difference between the amount you paid for the stock (the option price) and the amount you receive when you sell it.
 You generally treat this amount as capital gains or losses; however, you may also have ordinary income to report.

 You must first determine if you meet the holding period.
-The holding period requirement is satisfied if you do not sell the stock until the end of the later of:
+The holding period requirement is satisfied if you do not sell the stock until the end of the:

-- The 1-year period after the stock was transferred to you, or
+- The 1-year period after the stock was transferred to you, AND

 - The 2-year period after the option was granted.